Why my Cat Yowling at Night?

 Causes of night yowling

-Cats that have already fulfilled their sexual instincts scream even more, so don’t be fooled into thinking mating your cat will resolve the issue.
+Cats that have already fulfilled their sexual instincts scream even more, so don’t be fooled into thinking to mate your cat will resolve the issue.
 Therefore, if the owner does not intend to breed cats, it is more reasonable to sterilize the pet.

 There are situations when even sterilized pets howl at night for a short time after the procedure.
 This happens because after sterilization, the hormonal background is not immediately leveled, and behavior is normalized gradually.

-While most owners are aware that intact females in season will yowl when in search of a male, not everyone realizes that uncastrated males will meow just as loudly in response!
+While most owners are aware that intact females in season will yowl when searching for a male, not everyone realizes that uncastrated males will meow just as loudly in response!

 Another reason for night howls may be the usual boredom.
 Cats are crepuscular animals, meaning they are most active at dawn and dusk.
 When the whole house is asleep, they have nowhere to vent their energy, no one to run after, no one to “talk” and play with, so they show their longing by yowling.